TBWTop/TBWTop.github.io/_pages/about.md

 Links
 ======
 [Qizheng You's homepage](https://pumpkinqzy.github.io/).
 Qizheng You is my senior colleague working on 4-dimensional topology.
-He is an experienced linear algebra teaching assistant.
+He is an experienced TA for linear algebra.